-For the PEFR test to be useful, the patient must keep continuous records of his or her flow rate.
-Otherwise, the patient will not notice patterns that occur when his or her flow rate is low or decreasing.
+For the PEFR test to be useful, you must keep continuous records of your flow rate.
+Otherwise you may not notice patterns that occur when your flow rate is low or decreasing.

-The PEFR test is a common, simple test that helps to diagnose and monitor lung problems, such as:
+The PEFR test is a common test that helps to diagnose and check lung problems, such as:

 If you cough or sneeze while breathing out, you will need to start again.

-To determine a “personal best,” patients should measure their peak flow rate:
+To determine a “personal best,” you should measure your peak flow rate:

 - at least twice a day for two to three weeks

 - in the morning, upon awakening, and in the late afternoon or early evening